 With no additions to the offensive line outside of returning left tackle D.J.
 Humphries, the Cardinals still need to address the group up front through free agency and the draft.
 Kyler Murray was at fault for the most sacks of any quarterback in the NFL this past season, so the pass protection wasn’t as bad as it might seem — and it was much improved over last season — but the Cardinals were one of the worst run-blocking teams in the NFL by PFF grade.
 Right tackle would be the first position to address.

 Defensively, there are several young and intriguing pieces in coverage, but the results simply weren’t there last season.
 They allowed a 117.9 passer rating on targeted passes and allowed 75.5% of those throws to be completed, both league-worst marks during the regular season.
 Patrick Peterson’s contract is up after next season, and Byron Murphy struggled as a rookie.
 Adding another competitor to the cornerback room couldn’t hurt.
 Lastly, the Cardinals could look to continue to beef up the interior of their defensive line.
 They signed Jordan Phillips to a three-year deal, but his career-high PFF grade came at just 59.9 in 2017.
-The overall depth inside is lacking.
+The overall depth inside is lacking, and the pass rush as a whole could stand to be upgraded beyond Chandler Jones.

-Atlanta Falcons: Cornerback after losing Desmond Trufant in free agency
+Atlanta Falcons: Cornerback after parting ways with Desmond Trufant

 Secondary needs: pass rushers, linebacker

 There’s no getting around the fact that the Falcons were bad in coverage in 2019.
 They ranked 26th in expected points allowed per pass play, and Isaiah Oliver and Kendall Sheffield both disappointed with PFF coverage grades below 55.0.
-Their needs at the cornerback position are only exacerbated after losing their best cornerback, Desmond Trufant, in free agency to the Detroit Lions.
-If they don’t target one of the top remaining players on the free-agent market, cornerback should be an early priority in the draft.
+Their needs at the cornerback position are only exacerbated after releasing their best cornerback, Desmond Trufant, who quickly signed with the Detroit Lions.
+Cornerback should be an early target in the draft.

 Edge rusher is still a need for this team, as well.
 Dante Fowler Jr. was a solid pass rusher last season, earning a 73.4 pass-rushing grade, but his overall sack and pressure production in 2019 resulted in Atlanta overpaying for his services.
 That is, unless he continues to improve as he has the past several seasons.
 He figures to start across from Takkarist McKinley, but behind those two, there isn’t anyone whom the Falcons can feel comfortable with.
 Off-ball linebacker should also be addressed after letting De’Vondre Campbell walk in free agency.
 The Falcons know what they can expect out of Deion Jones, but Foyesade Oloukun is next on the depth chart.
 He earned a 62.7 grade on 310 defensive snaps in 2019.